New Jersey Families File Suit Challenging Harmful LIFO Policy

 By JESSE McKINLEY and LISA W. FODERARO | The New York Times "ALBANY — In a potential reprieve for Mayor Bill de Blasio, the New York State Legislature seemed poised to grant two years of mayoral … Learn More

-For Immediate Release: June 19, 2018 PEJ Statement on Deadline for Defendants to Answer Plaintiffs’ Complaint New York, NY – Partnership for Educational Justice issued the following statement on … Learn More
+For Immediate Release: June 20, 2018 PEJ Statement on Plaintiffs' Victory Opposing Defendants' Requests to Further Appeal New York, NY – Partnership for Educational Justice issued the following … Learn More

 By: Alissa Bernstein DACA is an immigration policy.
 But in the world of advocacy and reform, it is also an education policy.
 The stories of Dreamers and continued research from scholars about … Learn More